gasunit/GASUnit/README.md

 }
 ```

-If you're publishing source code, should **not** write webhook url as a literal, and should use instead properties.
+If you're publishing source code, should **not** write webhook url as a literal.
+You can use properties as environment variables.

 ```js
 var test = GASUnit.slack(PropertiesService.getScriptProperties().getProperty('WEBHOOK_URL'))